|Expert links:||Ringed||Odiferous||T. saponaceum|

 T. aurantio-olivaceum - notable for its slender stature and orange-yellow-olive colours.
 Less scaly cap than the larger T. vaccinum.

 Grey Tricholomas - This is probably the most confusing group, made even more confusing by the fact that T. saponaceum can be greyish.
-Let's start with the small ones (~5cm).
-There are all quite densely scaly on the cap, may smell farinaceous, and may be confused with the Lepiota group.
+Let's start with the small to medium sized ones (~5cm).
+There are all quite densely scaly on the dry cap and may smell farinaceous.

-Larger scaly capped grey Tricholomas, mostly with a farinaceous odor, but without the yellow staining of T. luteomaculosum, which is described above.
-(T. sejunctum may look grey but will have yellow underneath the fibrils).
+Larger scaly dry capped grey Tricholomas, mostly with a farinaceous odor, but without the yellow staining of T. luteomaculosum, which is described above.

 T. atroviolaceum - with a distinct purple tint to the grey, very scaly cap and greyish-brown sometimes marginate gills.

-T. squarrulosum - similar, very scaly stem!
+T. 'olivaceotinctum' ('squarrulosum') - similar, very scaly stem!
 All are larger than scaly stemmed Lepiotas.

-T. virgatum - hot tasting.
+T. subacutum (virgatum var. vinaceum) - peppery tasting, odorless.
 Usually streaky and pointed.
-Similar to T. sejunctum but that has yellow and is viscid.
+Similar to T. atrofibrillosum but that has yellow and is viscid.

-T. portentosum (avellaneifolium) - the viscid smooth grey species.
+T. portentosum (griseoviolaceum) - the viscid smooth grey species.
 May have yellow in the gills or stem.
 Edible.
 Somewhat farinaceous.

 Congratulations!
 You are now familiar with many of the larger, and therefore most eye-catching pale spored mushrooms.
 For specialized literature, please see Tricholomas of North America by the Bessettes, Trudell and Roody.